 One more interesting thing about MistoBox: it's tech-friendly.
 You can use Alexa to control your deliveries and order coffee.

 Angel's Cup is best for people who get bored easily and want a constantly changing variety of coffee.
 You get to sample a wide variety of coffee and learn what they truly enjoy.
 If you order light roast with weekly delivery, you can taste 208 different coffees a year!

 Angels' Cup is very picky about the coffee they offer its subscribers.
-In the course of a year the tasters at Angels' Cup sample thousands of coffees and choose the best to offer their customers.
+In a year, the tasters at Angels' Cup sample thousands of coffees and choose the best to offer their customers.
 Their tasters are constantly on the lookout for new artisan roasters to try.

-You have three choices when it comes to subscriptions: The Cupping Flight, The Black Box, and All Stars.
+You have three choices when it comes to subscriptions: The Cupping Flight, The Black Box, and All-Stars.
 With The Cupping Flight, you receive four 1-ounce samples with each delivery.
 With The Black Box, you get four 2.75-ounce bags per delivery.
-For both of these subscriptions, you choose whole bean or course or fine ground.
+For both of these subscriptions, you choose whole or coarse, or fine ground coffee.
 Only a number and roast date are on the bags.

 After tasting, you can record your notes in their free app.
 You can try to detect those subtle notes like jasmine, honey, or apple.
 You can submit your answers to the Angels' Cup community.
 When done tasting, use the card included in the box to find out what each coffee was.
 Compare your experience to the roasting experts' opinions!